midas-network/covid19-scenario-modeling-hub/auxiliary-data/README.md

-Weekly Hospital Respiratory Data (HRD) Metrics by Jurisdiction from the [National Healthcare Safety Network (NHSN)](https://data.cdc.gov/Public-Health-Surveillance/Weekly-Hospital-Respiratory-Data-HRD-Metrics-by-Ju/ua7e-t2fy/about_data) are used for incidence hospitalization target.
-However, from May 2024 to November 2024, data report was voluntary.
+Weekly Hospital Respiratory Data (HRD) Metrics by Jurisdiction from the [National Healthcare Safety Network (NHSN)](https://data.cdc.gov/Public-Health-Surveillance/Weekly-Hospital-Respiratory-Data-HRD-Metrics-by-Ju/ua7e-t2fy/about_data) are used for incidence hospitalization targets However, data reporting was voluntary  from May 2024 to November 2024.
 As a results, during this period some locations had less than 75% hospital reporting.
 The observations associated with less than 75% hospital reporting are removed from the target data.

-To complete this gap, we collected information from local state authority, when available, are aggregate them in the same format as the target data, except from Arkansas who reported monthly information.
+To complete this gap, we collected information from local state authorities.
+When available these data are aggregate them in the same format as the target data, except from Arkansas who reported monthly information.

-The results will be posted soon in an hospitalization subfolder containing: the source data, the code to reproduce the results and visualization comparison with the NHSN data.
+The results will be posted soon in an hospitalization subfolder containing the source data, the code to reproduce the results and visualization comparison with the NHSN data.